DrItanium/Atmega1281-Development-Board/README.md

 The rest of the pins are laid out to make it trivial to design plugin boards for my ecore and SxChipset projects.

+The board is designed for the AISLER PCB manufacturing service.